sam-zalewski/kra-canal/README.md

+## The Kra Canal Optimization Problem

+Located on the Malay Peninsula, the Kra Isthmus is a thin strech of land seperating the Indian Ocean and the Gulf of Thailand.
+Due to the large flow of trade between these two regions, there has been a historic interest in creating a canal through the isthmus to better faciliate maritime trade.
+Interest in this hypothetical canal has resurfeced in recent years, and this paper sets out to explore some ways this canal could impact both regional and global economies.
+Focusing specifically on the petroleum market due to its data availability, the following scripts and papers describe an econometric model used to predict optimal trade route assignments between countries.

 ## Methodology

 Given a set of exporting countries $I$ and a set of importing countries $J$, the total global cost $Z$ of importing crude oil can be approximated by the minimization problem: